 The idea of creating an edible landscape is very appealing.
 How wonderful it would be to have a snack at hand, anywhere in your yard?
 It sounds like the perfect solution for gardeners with limited space and many vegetables are as attractive as so called ornamental plants.
 And they can't be much more labor intensive than caring for a lawn.

 01 of 08

 02 of 08

-Trellising pole beans on any decorative structure or even a simple bamboo... teepee is an easy way to add... height to your flower border.
+Trellising pole beans on any decorative structure or even a simple bamboo... teepee is an easy way to add height to your flower border.
 They grow faster than most annual flowering vines and bean flowers are just as lovely.
 If you want more ornamental pow, you can grow a colorful variety, like Long Red Noodle beans or Dragon Tongue.

 03 of 08

 Certainly there are few vegetables that are considered more beautiful than eggplants.
-From... the glossy deep purple orbs to the splotches of Rosa Bianca, traditional eggplants are exotic fruits.
-I'm partial to the long, thin varieties, because they mature quickly in my short growing season, and the dangling strands of Ping Tung make a nice contrasting form against the whirl of flowers.
-I'd also recommend some of the Middle Eastern varieties, like Turkish Orange.
+From the glossy deep purple orbs to the splotches... of 'Rosa Bianca', traditional eggplants are exotic fruits.
+The long, thin varieties, mature quickly and the dangling strands of 'Ping Tung' make a nice contrasting form against the whirl of flowers.
+You could also try some of the Middle Eastern varieties, like Turkish Orange.

 04 of 08

 05 of 08

 06 of 08

 07 of 08